-Rwanda recalls genocide as France seeks to reset relations

-This year’s anniversary may also resonate differently because it comes amid an apparent detente between Rwanda and France, over the European country’s role in the genocide.

-A French government report released in March includes a frank acknowledgment of France’s apparent “blindness” to the drift that led to the genocide.
+Rwanda’s Kagame welcomes French ‘truth’ about the genocide

-The report, commissioned in 2019 by French President Emmanuel Macron, concluded that French authorities failed to perceive preparations for the killings as they supported the “violent” government of then-Rwandan President Juvenal Habyarimana and then were too slow to acknowledge the extent of the killings.
-But the report cleared the French of complicity in the massacres.
+This is the first time Rwanda’s president is commenting on France’s genocide report that was released in March.
+The report, commissioned in 2019 by President Emmanuel Macron, concluded that French authorities failed to perceive preparations for the killings as they supported the “violent” government of then-Rwandan leader Juvenal Habyarimana and then were too slow to acknowledge the extent of the killings.
+But it clears the French of complicity in the massacres.

-France is opening its government archives from the genocide period to the public for the first time.
+The report includes a frank acknowledgment of France’s apparent “blindness” to the drift that led to the genocide.

+Kagame said his government is also producing a report with findings “that go in the same direction.”
+It is not clear when Rwanda’s report will be published.

+“The important thing is to continue working together to document the truth,” Kagame said in a speech followed on television by Rwandans unable to gather in large numbers because of COVID-19 restrictions.
+For the second year running, genocide commemoration events have been curtailed to combat the spread of COVID-19.
+Annual events such as the ‘Walk to Remember’ will not take place.

+Kagame’s comments are significant because they suggest an apparent détente between Rwanda and France, which is opening its archives from the genocide period to the public for the first time this week.
+Macron’s decisions to commission the report on France’s role and open the archives to the public are part of his efforts to more fully confront France’s role in the genocide and to improve relations with Rwanda, including making April 7, the day the killings began, a day of commemoration.

 About 8,000 documents that the commission examined for two years, including some that were previously classified, will be made accessible to the general public starting Wednesday.

-Macron’s decision to commission the report and open the archives to the public are part of his efforts to more fully confront France’s role in the genocide and to improve relations with Rwanda, including making April 7, the day the killings began, a day of commemoration.

-Rwandan authorities, who were alleging French complicity as recently as 2017 and in the past have demanded an apology, responded positively to the new report, saying in a brief statement that the conclusions of their own report, to be released soon, “will complement and enrich” the French version.

 An estimated 800,000 ethnic Tutsis, and Hutus who tried to protect them, were killed by Hutu perpetrators during 100 days in 1994.
 The spark for the killings came on April 6, when a plane carrying Habyarimana was shot down and crashed in Kigali, killing the leader who, like most Rwandans, was an ethnic Hutu.
-Tutsis were blamed for downing the plane, which they denied, and bands of Hutu extremists began killing them, including children, with support from the army, police and militias.
+Tutsis were blamed for downing the plane, which they denied, and bands of Hutu extremists began killing them, including children, with support from the army, police, and militias.

 For years under the leadership of Kagame, whose rebel forces stopped the genocide, relations between Rwanda and France have been strained — aggravated by accusations and counter-accusations relating to their alleged roles before, during, and after the genocide.
+As recently as 2017, Rwandan authorities were alleging French complicity in the genocide.

-But Macron’s initiatives and other French government actions appear to be easing tensions.
+But Macron’s initiatives and other French government actions appear to have contributed to the easing of tensions.

 Félicien Kabuga, a Rwandan long wanted for his alleged role in supplying machetes to the killers, was arrested outside Paris last May.